Louise Golbey

 Louise Golbey is a British singer, songwriter, and musician.
+She is an established artist, musician and songwriter on the live music scene of London and beyond.

 Career

-Louise is an established artist, musician and songwriter on the live music scene of London and beyond.

 Born in London, Golbey grew up in a musical family.
 Her grandfather played classical violin.
 Her uncle plays piano and her mother sings.
 Brought up in Bournemouth, she moved back to her home city of London after university to pursue a music career.

-She has released several EP’s, singles and an album and has been getting a lot of support from DJs on BBC 1 Xtra, 6 Music, Jazz FM, Mi Soul, Radio 2 and radio stations across Europe.
-Louise was also November’s Caffe Nero Artist of The Month.
-Her 2015 album Novel features a track with UK Soul Legend Omar and Mo Pleasure (a musician who has worked with Michael Jackson, Earth Wind and Fire and Ray Charles).
+She has released several EPs, singles and an album and has been getting support from DJs on BBC 1 Xtra, BBC 6 Music, Jazz FM, Mi Soul, BBC Radio 2 and radio stations across Europe.
+Golbey was also November’s Caffe Nero Artist of The Month.
+Her 2015 album Novel, featured a track with Omar and Mo Pleasure (a musician who has worked with Michael Jackson, Earth Wind and Fire and Ray Charles).